Specimen Collection: Sputum - CE

 - Patient’s respirations are the same rate and character as before the procedure.

-- Patient is relaxed and able to answer questions (if no artificial airway is present).
+- Patient is relaxed and able to answer questions.

 - Sputum is not contaminated by saliva or oropharyngeal flora.